jtart/react-universal-app/README.md

 ### Routing

-uni uses React Router 4 under the hood, which you don't need to install it yourself.
-Expose some [route configuration](https://www.npmjs.com/package/react-router-config#route-configuration-shape) and export it.
+uni uses React Router 4, which is a great foundation for serving pages as components and providing route configuration.

+To define your routes, create some [route configuration](https://www.npmjs.com/package/react-router-config#route-configuration-shape) and export them.

 Note: uni currently only supports a single top-level of routing.